vikramchhibber/tropelet/docs/design.md

 5. The server will support graceful shutdown terminating running jobs and client connections if **SIGINT**, **SIGTERM** signals are received.
 6. The server will not cache the output of running jobs when no client is attached.
 Consequently, if a client loses its connection, it will not be able to retrieve any previously generated output from the job.
 7. The server will disconnect client connections once the associated job terminates.
-8. Since the expectation of the server solution is to create c-groups, network namespaces and mounts, the server needs to run as superuser.
+8. Since the expectation of the server solution is to create c-groups, network namespaces and mounts, the server needs to run as superuser/privileged process.
+Many of the operations like c-group v2, cannot be even performed by using **capabilities**.

 # Exec library
-1. A generalized **exec** library will be implemented that manages the lifecycle of job request.
+1. A generalized **exec** library will be implemented that manages the lifecycle of job requested.
 2. This library will be integrated as part of server and will not include any dependency of server or client solution.
 3. The library will encapsulate the complexities of Linux c-groups, network namespaces, and filesystem management, providing a set of intuitive, high-level APIs for applications.
 4. The library will be stateful, as it needs to manage job lifecycle and will perform all the necessary cleanup once the job terminates.
 5. The library will use c-groups v2, assuming that the target Linux kernel is recent enough to support it.

 # CLI Client